zinovyev/validacity/README.md

 # Validacity

-Move your validation logic out of your models or form objects.
+Move validation definitions out of you models and form objects.

 ## Usage

-You can append validators on-fly and then remove some of them if not needed.
+You can apply multiple sets of validation rules on-fly, remove any them if not needed and re-validate object against new rules afterwards.

+By the way, the validation errors will be putten to the object so all your view helpers will be available to display the error list.

-It can be very suitable if you need to validate different states of the same object differently.
-Say you're using a state machine and each state have it's own field set and the fields from other satates shouldn't be validated at this time.
+This approach will suitable if you need to validate different states of the same object differently.
+Say you're using a state machine and each state has it's own field set and the fields from the other satates shouldn't be validated at this time.

-Or perhaps you just have to many constructions like `validate :blablabla, presence: true` in your model and you want to get rid of it.
+Or perhaps you just have to many constructions like `validate :blablabla, presence: true` in your model class and you want to get rid of it so you can focus on buisiness logic.

-All you need is to add a concern to your model:
+You can add a concern to your model so it becomes **validatable**:

 ```ruby